belgrano9/marketriskmeasures/README.md

-# marketriskmeasures
+# MARKET RISK MEASURES
-VaR &amp; ES calculation
+VaR &amp; ES calculation using C++.

+Further improvments should include using inheritance, and addig more complex portfolios-